Adventurous Armani, fanciful Fendi close Milan Fashion Week

 The collection had a feel both contemporary and nostalgic.
 Brown and gold were the main colors, and the silhouettes veered toward relaxed, roomy cuts.

 Diagonal detailing characterized the season, appearing on fur coats, down jackets, and matching silken shirt-and-tie sets.
-The print of the season, a collaboration with the artist-designer who goes by @hey_reilly, was a collage of plaids, architectural detailing and the double-F Fendi logo applied to some of the catchwords of the season, including "Freedom."
+The print of the season, a collaboration with the artist-designer known on Instagram as @hey_reilly, was a collage of plaids, architectural detailing and the double-F Fendi logo applied to some of the catchwords of the season, including "Freedom."